 Roy was traded, and the team lived through it.
 Dare I say numerous “fans” of the team now were made during the stumbling, bumbling era of the post Roy Canadiens.
 They found new heroes like Koivu, Markov, and Theodore, and yet these seem to be the same fans who are ready to abandon ship because P.K.
 Subban was traded.

 That’s what makes it so difficult to read article by Dan Delmar in the Montreal Gazette.
 He mentions that the Canadiens business seems to be “devaluing fandom” and “Like most, my rift with the Habs did not happen overnight.
 My disinterest was cultivated over years of mediocre performance and myriad blunders; the latest disappointment being the failure to re-sign reliable 16-year veteran Andrei Markov, so devoted to the franchise that his recent wedding was somewhat Habs-themed.”
 It needs to be noted that in the last 5 years the Habs have had a cumulative winning percentage of 60.9%, have finished first in their division 3 times, have made 4 playoffs, including a trip to the Eastern conference finals.
 They have had a Norris trophy winning defenseman, a Vezina and Hart winning goaltender, and one of the top 5 goal scorers in the NHL.
 I understand the immediate reaction to these facts is, well they still didn’t win the Cup, and that’s fair.
 Fairness has to go both ways, and not every team wins the Cup, in fact only 4 teams have won the Cup in the last 8 years.
+Are we to honestly say other contenders have been mediocre in the 8 years?
 Furthermore to describe them as giving “mediocre performances” is a serious disservice to the players who put that crest on before every game and have given fans numerous memories in the last 5 years.

 I would have loved to see Andrei Markov go out differently.
 I wrote about him a few years ago when I justified his 3 year contract that many fans were criticizing at the time.
 From an emotional standpoint, this one hurt me more than Subban.
 Markov had always flown under the radar, and if not for some brutal luck with injuries in his prime, he would likely have a built a much stronger case for a place among the Habs’ legends.
 Alas it wasn’t meant to be, and he was a very good player for 16 seasons with the club.
 While common sense and Habs fans have seemed to exist in a paradoxical nature since the Subban trade, most fans know Markov will get his day in the limelight if he chooses to have it.